GeekyShiva/Self-Driving-Car/SRS.md

 * Compatibility	: System should peacefully co-exist with other software.

-* Error Handling : Vehicle should not cause or trigger any events that create accident-prone situation on the road under events like loss of network .
+* Error Handling : Vehicle should not cause or trigger any events that create accident-prone situation on the road under events like loss of network.

 ## 5.5 Business Rules

 * Open Source : This software is an Open Source software.

 * Guidelines : Unless required by applicable law or agreed to in writing, software distributed is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.